-IMO PROCEDURE FOR AMENDING THE WORLD-WIDE NAVIGATION WARNING SERVICE
+7 PROCEDURE FOR AMENDING THE WORLD-WIDE NAVIGATION WARNING SERVICE

-- Proposals for amendment or enhancement of the World-Wide Navigational Warning Service shall be submitted for evaluation by the Sub-Committee on Radiocommunications and Search and Rescue (COMSAR).
-Amendments will only be adopted after the approval of the Maritime Safety Committee (MSC). - Amendments to the service should normally be adopted at intervals of approximately two years or at such longer periods as may be determined by the Maritime Safety Committee.
-Amendments adopted by the Maritime Safety Committee will be notified to all concerned, will provide at least 12 months' notification and will come into force on 1 January of the following year. - The agreement of the International Hydrographic Organization and the active participation of other bodies shall be sought according to the nature of the proposed amendments. - The schedule of broadcast times and frequencies for the WWNWS, being subject to frequent changes, will not be subject to these amendment procedures, but shall be co-ordinated through the International SafetyNET Co-ordinating Panel or the IMO NAVTEX Co-ordinating Panel, as appropriate.
+7.1 Proposals for amendment or enhancement of the World-Wide Navigational Warning Service should be submitted for evaluation by the Sub-Committee on Navigation, Communications and Search and Rescue (NCSR).
+Amendments should only be adopted after consideration and approval by the NCSR Sub-Committee.

+7.2 Amendments to the service should be adopted at intervals as determined by the Maritime Safety Committee.
+Amendments adopted by the Maritime Safety Committee will be notified to all concerned and will come into force on 1 January of the following year, or at another date as decided by the Committee.

-Appendix
+7.3 The agreement of the International Hydrographic Organization and the active participation of other bodies should be sought according to the nature of the proposed amendments.

+7.4 The schedule of broadcast times and frequencies for the WWNWS, being subject to frequent changes, will not be subject to these amendment procedures, but should be coordinated through the IMO Enhanced Group Call Coordinating Panel or the IMO NAVTEX Coordinating Panel, as appropriate.

+APPENDIX

-GEOGRAPHICAL AREAS FOR CO-ORDINATING AND PROMULGATING NAVAREA WARNINGS
+GEOGRAPHICAL AREAS FOR COORDINATING AND PROMULGATING NAVAREA WARNINGS

-The delimitation of these NAVAREAs is not related to and shall not prejudice the delimitations of any boundaries between States.
+The delimitation of these NAVAREAs is not related to and should not prejudice the delimitations of any boundaries between States.